 The opposition leader and former presidential candidate, Henrique Capriles Radonski, also expressed his "solidarity with the ambassador".

-#ParaguayDeplores the decision of Maduro's illegal regime to expel his representative #UE en #VenezuelaIsabel, Isabel Brilhante, and urges the international community to continue working on behalf of the tyranny cese and to promote the return of democracy in this country. pic.twitter.com/O7VHJbOUs0
+#ParaguayDeplores the decision of Maduro's illegal regime to expel his representative #UE en #VenezuelaIsabel, Isabel Brilhante, and urges the international community to continue working on the basis of tyranny and to promote the return of democracy in this country. pic.twitter.com/O7VHJbOUs0

 - Ministry of Foreign Affairs (@mreparaguay) June 29, 2020